781flyingdutchman/background_downloader/README.md

 ### Monitoring progress while downloading

-To also monitor progress while the file is downloading, register the `DownloadProgressCallback` (or listen for progress updates on the `Filedownloader.updates` stream) and add a `progressUpdates` parameter to the task:
+To also monitor progress while the file is downloading, listen for `BackgroundDownloadProgressEvent` on the `Filedownloader.updates` stream (or register a `DownloadProgressCallback`) and add a `progressUpdates` parameter to the task:
 ```
     FileDownloader.initialize(
         downloadStatusCallback: downloadStatusCallback,